 This studio course offers students the opportunity to apply and develop their interaction design skills to the specificity of a real-world constellation of project elements, fielded by an external entity: a company, consultancy, or organization.
 The sponsor participates in the studio, providing information about the particulars of their business, access to stakeholders, and resources for interventions.
 With this guidance, student groups investigate a particular project domain, identify targeted users, and develop specific, finely honed design solutions.
 A series of intermediate milestones and design exercises provides process guidance and helps ensure results that will be significant contributions to the sponsor’s project.
 Studios vary from term to term; past sponsors have included major automakers, telecommunication companies, and computer equipment firms.

-The Senior Thesis allows students to pursue their own distinct interaction design perspectives and begin to take an active role in the shaping of this new design field.
+The Senior Thesis allows students to pursue their own distinct interaction design perspectives.
 They are given the freedom to experiment and explore new possibilities for developing future interactions.
-Senior Thesis 1 focuses on research, idea generation, and resource development.
-The progress and results of this course are reviewed and evaluated by peers, professionals, and faculty.

 This studio course explores interaction design opportunities in the nonprofit sector.
 Students analyze a social/business configuration,identify opportunities for design interventions, storyboard narratives of better worlds, prototype systems and artifacts, and develop better designs for connecting communities.
 The sponsor participates in the studio as client, stakeholder, and codesigner, providing information about the particulars of their goals and resources.
 A series of intermediate milestones and design exercises provides process guidance and helps ensure results that bring significant contributions to the sponsor’s goals.
 Studios vary from term to term; past partners have included nonprofits involved in the protection of the environment, animal conservancy, literacy advocacy, and social justice.
 Each semester’s sponsor will be identified and developed together CCA’s Center for Art and Public Life.